 Like SERIOUSLY so good!
 I barely had enough left for pictures after my family got to them… I probably make a batch ever week in the fall and winter to go with my Homemade Hot Chocolate.
 And in the summer for S’mores.

-I use this same recipe to make my homemade peeps in the spring – but I let it cool til it’s pipe-able and then pipe the peep shape.
+I use this same recipe to make my homemade peeps in the spring – but I let it cool slightly until it’s pipe-able and then pipe the peep shape.
 You can just pour it into a 9×13 pan like this recipe and simply use cookie cutters.

 SOOOO in addition to using marshmallows as frosting sometimes, I also love to flavor my marshmallows.
 OR add stuff to them, like my caramel marshmallows (aka homemade Scotchmallows).
 WHAT would be your go-to marshmallow flavor?